 How to Get Rid of Old, Surplus or Outdated Telecom Equipment

-Telecommunication industry, just like rest of tech-focused verticals, is more susceptible to major changes.
+Telecommunication industry, just like the rest of tech-focused verticals, is more susceptible to major changes.
 Telecom type that fit this decade might go obsolete in the next decade or two.
 One mostly brought up example would be that of landline telephones.
-They were nothing short of miracle in the internet-less world – serving as a great link between departments, branches, and offshore/onshore clients.
+They were nothing short of a miracle in the internet-less world – serving as a great link between departments, branches, and offshore/onshore clients.
 While useful, these bulky devices cost businesses significant set-up money and office space.
 The introduction of wireless technology replaced these landlines to a greater extent.

-That said, Telecom industry is constantly evolving.
+That said, the Telecom industry is constantly evolving.
 Apart from the obvious usefulness, the need to stay current compels organizations to forgo legacy for modern equipment.
 Wireless phones (and now smartphones) have replaced bulky telephones, Conferencing units are taken over by internet-based communication systems and alike.
-Other factors like mergers/acquisitions, business migrations, cost-cutting also contribute to excess telecom equipment.
+Other factors like mergers/acquisitions, business migrations, cost-cutting also contribute to surplus telecom equipment.

-Collecting these old, surplus and/or outdated telecom equipment is neither feasible nor required.
+Collecting these old, surpluses and/or outdated telecom equipment is neither feasible nor required.
 Maintaining them takes up money, labor, and space, which you could utilize on productive things.
 But, taking them as useless pieces with no monetary value is a blunder.
 Contrary to popular belief, your old and used IT equipment still holds value.
 If you’re one of those organization thinking to dispose of your old equipment, this post might help you gain some actionable insights.